juandavidzuluaga/doc-otobo-admin/content/introduction.rst

 The administrator interface contains several modules collected into groups.
 Use the filter box in the left sidebar to find a particular module by just typing the name to filter.

-This manual shows you the configuration possibilities needed to solve common problems.
+This manual shows the configuration possibilities needed to solve common problems.
 The chapters:

 1. Identify a typical use-case for the administrator, to aid in orientation, and explain **what** OTOBO does to provide a solution (**warranty**).
 2. Direct you **how** to configure OTOBO to fit your use-case (**utility**).